-Finfish compliance inspections undertaken for the year to the end of June were on target with 76% completed, a slight increase in the number of inspections completed at this stage of 2016.
-As far as disease surveillance inspections on salmonid fish farms are concerned, monitoring for VHS, IHN and Gyrodactylus salaris is 83% completed, with a total of 101 visits undertaken so far for 2017.
-The spring surveillance programme on fish farms holding species susceptible to spring viraemia of carp (SVC) virus came to the end as water temperatures rose above the permissible level for clinical expression of the disease with 89% of inspections completed.
+Finfish compliance inspections undertaken for this year to the end of June were ahead of target with 74% completed, corresponding closely with the number of inspections completed at this stage in 2017.
+As far as disease surveillance inspections on salmonid fish farms are concerned, monitoring for VHS, IHN and Gyrodactylus salaris is 62% completed, with a total of 101 visits undertaken so far for 2018.
+The spring surveillance programme on fish farms holding species susceptible to spring viraemia of carp (SVC) virus came to the end as water temperatures rose above the permissible level for clinical expression of the disease, with 97% of inspections completed.
+Importer compliance inspections are 33% completed, a lower percentage than in previous years due to the need to give priority to the SVC inspection programme whilst water temperatures remained in the permissible range.
+Isolation compliance inspections are 64% completed and are on target for delivery within the scheduled time frame.
 The remainder of the surveillance programme on salmonid farms and on fish farms holding SVC susceptible species is scheduled for completion during autumn.
-Importer compliance inspections are 52% completed and isolation compliance inspections 82% completed, and are on target for delivery within the scheduled time frame.

 2. Disease investigations – Finfish

 A cold early spring, followed by a protracted period of rapidly increasing water temperatures, resulted in a high number of reports of mortalities in common carp in managed fisheries.
 Inspectors placed 15 initial designations on fisheries during the quarter on suspicion of the presence of listed (notifiable) disease.
 At the end of June, three fisheries were confirmed as positive for the presence of koi herpesvirus (KHV) disease at sites in Essex, Nottinghamshire and West Midlands.
 All three fisheries are subject to statutory control through Confirmed Designations.